 Tour Pena Palace

 Your first stop is the colorful Pena Palace.
-One of Portugal’s Seven Wonders… (Best to just keep your camera out for this whole day!)
+One of Portugalโs Seven Wonders… (Best to just keep your camera out for this whole day!)

-Situated in the Portuguese Riviera is Sintra’s Pena Palace, a Romanticist Castle in the Sintra-Cascais Natural Park.
-You may be surprised to learn that this vast forest is actually man-made!
 During construction in the mid-1800s, King Ferdinand II ordered exotic trees to be planted on over 200 hectares of mountains surrounding the castle.
-In fact, “pena” translates to white rock, which is what the National Park started off as!
-Breathe in the fresh air and admire massive sequoias (from California) and ginkgos (native of China).
+In fact, โpenaโ translates to white rock, which is what the National Park started as!

 Click here to book your Sintra & Cascais day trip now!